Tim Pawlenty: 2018 gubernatorial campaign

 In February 2018, Pawlenty began considering running for a third term as governor of Minnesota and started meeting with Republican donors and advisors.
 He announced his candidacy on April 5.
 Pawlenty lost the Republican primary to Hennepin County Commissioner Jeff Johnson.
 His campaign was affected by disparaging statements he made about then presidential candidate Donald Trump.
 Pawlenty eventually declared his support for Trump before running for governor, but said after his defeat that the "Republican party has shifted" and that he was not a "Trump-like politician" in the "era of Trump".
 He said he was ending his career in politics.

+Solar Energy Industries Association

+In May 2026, the Solar Energy Industries Association named Pawlenty its president and CEO, succeeding Abigail Ross Hopper following her resignation.
+The Washington, D.C.-based trade association represents the interests of the solar energy industry.
+Pawlenty started serving in the position in June.